Details of Seasonal Packhouse Positions

 No experience is necessary as full training is provided.

-You do need a good concentration span, the ability to work on your feet all day and the ability to undertake repetitive factory work at pace.
+You need to have a good concentration span, the ability to work on your feet all day and the ability to undertake repetitive factory work at pace.

 -